anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Ownership ID Voucher:
 : Named after inclusion of the Pledge's CN-ID or DNS-ID within the voucher.
-The MASA service mitigates a MiTM registrar by identifying the specific registrar (via WebPKI) authorized to own the Pledge.
+The MASA service mitigates a MiTM registrar by identifying the specific Registrar (via WebPKI) authorized to own the Pledge.

 Bearer Voucher:
 : A Bearer Voucher is named after the inclusion of a registrar ID